-But LESS THAN 3% of Americans are meeting those very basic body-care needs.
+But LESS THAN 3% of Americans are meeting those basic body-care needs.

 The study looked for four factors: eating ok, moderate exercise, weight control, and not smoking.
 It wasn’t looking for specimens of ideal health, just the basics that every doctor recommends.
 While most people don’t smoke, checking those other boxes was hard.

-While calorie control is important, other methods of support might be important, too.
-Especially if you’ve experienced the struggle of a strict diet with slow, minimal improvement, you may need to be doing more to support your health.
+While calorie control is essential, other support methods might also be necessary.
+Especially if you’ve experienced the struggle of a strict diet with slow, minimal improvement, you may need to do more to support your health.

 -Fight back stress.
-Being stressed all the time will do a lot to you, including speed up weight gain, and make loss difficult, too.
+Being stressed will always do a lot to you, including speeding up weight gain and making it less complicated.
 Plus, try getting motivated when you’re mentally weighed down.

 -Keep up the nutritional support.
-Whether you’re in the some 62% not eating well, or are trying to make big changes, make sure you’re not leaving gaps in your nutritional needs.
+Whether you’re in the same 62% not eating well or are trying to make significant changes, make sure you’re not leaving gaps in your nutritional needs.
 If your body is short on something needed, you might feel bad (tired and grumpy, sore, or have cravings that crash your diet), or your body might get a little crazy trying to get them (and gain weight or struggle).

 Why?
-Having a good array of healthy bacteria in your gut, according to researchers, plays a big part in many health factors, including weight.
+According to researchers, having a good array of healthy bacteria in your gut plays a big part in many health factors, including weight.

-Once you make strides with one of those basics, it will be easier to start on the others!
+Once you progress with one of those basics, it will be easier to start on the others!

 Which health basic do you struggle with the most?